hpc/pavilion2/docs/install.rst

 Requirements
 ------------

-Pavilion has beyond just
+Pavilion has very few dependencies and requirements:
-dependencies.
-In summary, it needs:

 - Python 3.4 or newer
 - A writeable space on a filesystem shared across all (tested) hosts in each cluster.